 No matter how an insurance provider receives word of a client claim, it’s sure to come with plenty of documentation.
 Much of it will be unstructured, making it beyond the scope of a robotic process automation solution.

 An intelligent document processing tool, however, can process any type of document, structured or unstructured.
 In the insurance first notice of loss scenario, that may mean accepting the initial claim (the FNOL), then validating the claim is covered by the client’s policy.
 Much of that process can be automated with a tool that “reads” the claim form, extracts pertinent data and inputs it to a claims management tool.
 Here again, STP may apply to simple claims while others can be prepared with all pertinent information already assembled for an adjuster, greatly reducing time spent on the assessment process.

 Meet compliance requirements with explainable AI

 A key concern in the highly regulated insurance industry is the ability to explain why an automated, AI-based solution makes the decisions it does.
 If a claim is rejected, the insurance provider must be able to explain in simple terms the reason behind that decision.
 A sound intelligent automation tool will make that easy, with an audit trail that makes clear – in plain English – the rationale behind each claim decision.
-Additionally, if the line-of-business insurance claims process owners create the automated models themselves, the models reflect the way they naturally work during the claims assessment process.
+Additionally, if the line-of-business insurance underwriting or claims process owners create the automated models themselves, the models reflect the way they naturally work during the claims assessment process.